How to Visit China on a Budget: 2026 Cost Guide

 Travel with a partner?
 The per-person cost drops significantly since hotel rooms cost the same for two.
 Our AI trip planner can build a custom budget itinerary for your specific cities and travel dates.

 Price estimates based on 500+ traveler reports and current market rates, verified June 2026.
 Actual costs vary by season, booking time, and travel choices.
+All USD prices rounded to nearest dollar.
+Currency conversion at approximately 7.2 CNY = 1 USD.

 Share this article: